KrakenIsHere/The-Vineheart-Realm/0. World/5. Story/1. The Wound/The Wounded/Wound Containment.md

 ![[Wounded Priestesses#The Arcanian Priestess]]

 ## Ritual Coordination
 - All four rituals must be completed within the same 48-hour period
 - Rituals are set to be done at the months of Janbuary-Marpril & Jugust-Septober at the first full moon of the months
-- Each continent sends observers to the others to ensure proper execution
 - The success or failure of each ritual affects the others
-- Political tensions must be set aside for the greater good

 ## Cultural Impact of the Rituals
 - Major festivals and celebrations surround the ritual period
 - Some see the rituals as a burden, others as a sacred duty
 - Each continent has developed unique traditions around their role

 ## When Rituals Fail
 - Historical records tell of catastrophic failures